pjrule/math126-final-project/README.md

-# Classification of Classical Music Performances with Dictionary Learning and Randomized LU Decomposition}
+# Classification of Classical Music Performances with Dictionary Learning and Randomized LU Decomposition
 _Parker Rule, Eric Zaks, Zoe Hsieh_

 This repository contains all code necessary for reproducing the results in our final project report for Tufts MATH126: Numerical Linear Algebra.